With my suggestions for the Industry

 - The SOPs, role and task divisions for two pilot operations worked well. (no change)

-- Include in pilots’ manuals a detailed description about flight control checks in fly by wire aircraft. (commenced)
+- Include in pilots’ manuals a detailed description about flight control checks in fly by wire aircraft (and background information about Pilot Induced Oscillations (PIOs)) – Complicated!

-- Pilot training to include Stress Free Deliberate Practice (hopeful)
+- Pilot training to include Stress Free Deliberate Practice (see my discussion about SPDP in FLY!)

-Mount more cameras inside and outside the aircraft for pilots to view the cabin, cargo holds, electronics bays, wheels and engines from within the cockpit. (unknown)
+Mount more cameras inside and outside the aircraft for pilots to view the cabin, cargo holds, electronics bays, wheels and engines from within the cockpit. (a seemingly simple concept, yet it complicated in practice because of increased costs to airlines)

 - Modify ECAM displays to show the total number of pending ECAM checklists (i.e. 2 of 10). (accomplished on the A350)

 - Selectively and progressively detune the attention-getting alarms if an ECAM checklist is in progress.
-This will reduce pilot distraction. (unknown)
+This will reduce pilot distraction. (unknown).
+Note, this is a problem in Boeing aircraft as well.

-- Very technical: Improve some of the the sensors and the CAN busses for OEM systems to better discriminate between an open circuit and a zero. (unknown)
+- Very technical: Improve some of the the sensors, the CAN busses and logic in OEM systems to better discriminate between an open circuit and a zero.
+This would prevent sensor failures causing incorrect monitoring, diagnosis and pilot displays (unknown)

 - I think some of the ECAM checklists produced incorrect logic (FUEL, HYD …) because of item 4 above.
 This was a case of garbage (sensors) -in-garbage (logic) out.
 The fuel systems were so confused by the sensor, pump,valves and duct failures that the Fuel Quantity Management System (FQMS) computers probably needed an alternate program (like the flight controls “Alternate Law”).
 I think the unusual ECAM behaviour on board QF32 was unavoidable under the circumstances, and an example of why pilots are still needed to resolve the unexpected. (human controllers still required in High Reliability Organisations, See also: Sully Sullenberger: Technology Cannot Replace Pilots)

-Technical: Include an ECAM advisory message (like that on the B787) to advise that the flight controls are saturated (pilots should make slow and deliberate inputs). (unknown)
+Technical: Include an ECAM advisory message (like that on the B787) to advise that the flight controls are saturated (pilots should make slow and deliberate inputs).
+Here is the link connecting flight control degradation to PIOs (unknown)

 - It was bad luck that the wires to the brakes and brake temperature sensors on the left wing were cut.
 The system displays and ECAM could never have fully resolved the brakes’ situation (see item 5 above) . (no recommendation-change)

-- Very Technical: Include an ECAM advisory message to warn that the flight controls are out of phase with the pilot’s inputs (potentially-dangerously inducing rate-limited pilot induced oscillations).
+- Very Technical: Include an ECAM advisory message to warn that the flight controls are out of phase with the pilot’s inputs (potentially-dangerously inducing rate-limited PIOs).

 Note: The damage to QF32, wing and fuselage was considerably worse than the damage reported at page 38 of this 2010 report by the AIA on High Bypass Ratio Turbine Engine Uncontained Rotor Events.